wlfrii/learn_OpenGL/README.md

 + [06_learn_coordinate](https://github.com/wlfrii/learn_OpenGL/tree/main/06_learn_coordinate) learned the components in GL, which includes _model_, _view_, _projection_.
 A important function <font color=purple>GL_DEPTH_TEST</font> should be enable, which can create a __Z buffer__, also known as __Depth Buffer__, to determine whether a __texel__ should be rendered.
 When enable this function, <font color=purple>GL_DEPTH_BUFFER_BIT</font> should be clear before render each new frame.

++ [07_learn_camera](https://github.com/wlfrii/learn_OpenGL/tree/main/07_learn_camera) learned the use of view(camera) matrix, that can adjust the view direction in OpenGL.
+However, there are a lot of limitation when describe the rotation by Euler Angles.
+Note the z-axis of camera coordinate is directed from screen to viewer, so if we want the camera move away from the model, we need to increase z-axis value.